yangshun/fate/README.md

 });
 ```

-And now wrap your app with the `FateClient` provider:
+Now wrap your app with the `FateClient` provider:

 ```tsx
 import { FateClient } from 'react-fate';